 We’ve been hearing about it for weeks.
-It’s sparked debate in many SEO Inc. meetings and now it is finally here.
+It’s sparked debate in many SEO Inc. meetings and is finally here.
 Google has launched an update targeting webspam in search results.
 It has been interesting to read the buzz online about this update.
-First, we’ll tell you what the update entails according to Google.
+First, we’ll tell you what the update entails, according to Google.
 Next, we will get into some winners and losers.
-Then we will end this post with a little SEO insight and some reactions.
+Then we will end this post with some SEO insight and some reactions.

 What is the Update Targeting?

-In this portion I would like to list a few choice quotes from Google and then we can talk about them.
-These quotes are pulled from Google’s Post on Another step to reward high-quality sites.
+In this portion, I would like to list a few choice quotes from Google, and then we can discuss them.
+These quotes are pulled from Google’s Post on Another Step to reward high-quality sites.

 Google goes on to say the following.
 “In the next few days, we’re launching an important algorithm change targeted at webspam.
-The change will decrease rankings for sites that we believe are violating Google’s existing quality guidelines.
-We’ve always targeted webspam in our rankings, and this algorithm represents another improvement in our efforts to reduce webspam and promote high quality content.
-While we can’t divulge specific signals because we don’t want to give people a way to game our search results and worsen the experience for users, our advice for webmasters is to focus on creating high quality sites that create a good user experience and employ white hat SEO methods instead of engaging in aggressive webspam tactics.”
+The change will decrease rankings for sites we believe violate Google’s quality guidelines.
+We’ve always targeted webspam in our rankings, and this algorithm represents another improvement in our efforts to reduce webspam and promote high-quality content.
+While we can’t divulge specific signals because we don’t want to give people a way to game our search results and worsen the experience for users, our advice for webmasters is to focus on creating high-quality sites that create a good user experience and employ white hat SEO methods instead of engaging in aggressive webspam tactics.”

-Here we see that Google wants you to create high quality websites.
-So let’s find out more concerning what they view as a high quality site.
-Google starts off with an example of a website that is keyword stuffing.
+Here we see that Google wants you to create high-quality websites.
+So let’s learn more about what they view as a high-quality site.
+Google starts with an example of a website that is keyword stuffing.

 “Here’s an example of a webspam tactic like keyword stuffing taken from a site that will be affected by this change:”

 This one is pretty hard to argue with.
-I mean, no one wants to Google something and then come to a page with keywords stuffed into it like this.
+No one wants to Google something and then come to a page with keywords stuffed into it like this.
 So I have to say, they got it right here.

 Google then goes on to show another example.
-“Of course, most sites affected by this change aren’t so blatant.
-Here’s an example of a site with unusual linking patterns that is also affected by this change.
-Notice that if you try to read the text aloud you’ll discover that the outgoing links are completely unrelated to the actual content, and in fact the page text has been “spun” beyond recognition.”
+“Most sites affected by this change aren’t so blatant.
+Here’s an example of a site with unusual linking patterns affected by this change.
+Notice that if you try to read the text aloud, you’ll discover that the outgoing links are completely unrelated to the actual content, and in fact, the page text has been “spun” beyond recognition.”

 Again, bravo to Google for making this not OK in the search world, but wait, weren’t these things already not OK?
 The answer is yes!
-Almost all of the items targeted in this update have been frowned upon and spoken out against for sometime.
+Almost all items targeted in this update have been frowned upon and spoken against.
 However, Google says they are now making better updates to the algorithm to catch this type of spam.

-Google says that sites affected by this change might not be easily recognizable as spamming without deep analysis or expertise, but the common thread is that these sites are doing much more than white hat SEO; they are being spammy.
+Google says that sites affected by this change might not be easily recognizable as spamming without deep analysis or expertise.
+However, the common thread is that these sites are doing much more than white hat SEO; they are spammy.

-This is also multilingual update; this algorithm affects about 3.1% of queries in English to a degree that a regular user might notice.
-The change affects roughly 3% of queries in languages such as German, Chinese, and Arabic, but the impact is higher in more heavily-spammed languages.
-For example, 5% of Polish queries change to a degree that a regular user might notice.
+This is also a multilingual update; this algorithm affects about 3.1% of queries in English to the degree that a regular user might notice.
+In addition, the change affects roughly 3% of queries in German, Chinese, and Arabic, but the impact is higher in more heavily-spammed languages.
+For example, 5% of Polish queries change to the degree a regular user might notice.

 So now we have a decent idea of what Google says the update entails.
-Let’s take a look at around the web.
+But first, let’s take a look at the web.

-Winners and Loser from Google Webspam (Penguin) Update
+Winners and Losers from Google Webspam (Penguin) Update

-There have already been some big gains and massive losses in this algorithm change.
-In this post by Danny Sullivan, we see who won and lost.
+There have already been significant gains and massive losses in this algorithm change.
+In this post by Danny Sullivan, we see who won and who lost.